 If you want to deploy an internal facing Confluence site, using your own DNS server, you can use Amazon Route 53 to create a link between the public DNS and internal DNS.

-- In Route 53, create a hosted zone.
+- In Route 53, create a Private hosted zone.
+For the VPC, you can use the existing Atlassian Services VPC.
 The domain name is your preferred domain.

 - If you've already set up Confluence, go to Services > CloudFormation in the AWS console, select the stack, and click Update Stack.
 (If you're setting up Confluence for the first time, follow the Quick Start template as below).

-- Enter your preferred sub-domain or leave the Sub-domain for Hosted Zone field blank and we'll use your stack name is the sub-domain.
+- Enter your preferred sub-domain or leave the Sub-domain for Hosted Zone field blank and we'll use your stack name as the sub-domain.